opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 At this point you should be able to build and run all samples except two from Advanced tutorial (these samples require Android NDK to build working applications, see the next tutorial :ref:`Android_Binary_Package_with_NDK` to learn how to compile them).

-Also I want to note that only ``Tutorial 1 Basic - 0.
-Android Camera`` and ``Tutorial 1 Basic - 1.
-Add OpenCV`` samples are able to run on Emulator from Android SDK.
+Also I want to note that only ``Tutorial 0 - Android Camera`` and ``Tutorial 1 - Add OpenCV`` samples are able to run on Emulator from Android SDK.
 Other samples are using OpenCV Native Camera which does not work with emulator.

-.. note:: Latest *Android SDK tools, revision 14* can run ARM v7 OS images but *Google* provides such image for Android 4.x only.
+.. note:: Latest *Android SDK tools, revision 19* can run ARM v7a OS images but *Google* provides such image for Android 4.x only.

 Well, running samples from Eclipse is very simple: